-Pursuant to Act 44/2002, of 22 November, containing Measures to Reform the Financial System, Grupo Cooperativo Cajamar has an internal and independent Customer Service Department to deal with and resolve complaints and claims made by our customers in relation with their interests and legitimately recognised rights derived from contracts, regulations regarding transparency and customer protection, as well as good financial practices and uses.
+In accordance with Act 44/2002 of 22 November, implementing Reform Measures for the Financial System, Grupo Cooperativo Cajamar has an independent internal Customer Service Department to deal with and resolve any complaints and claims you might submit, related to your interests and legally recognised rights, pertaining to contracts, the rules of transparency and customer protection, or good financial practices and customs.

-You can contact this Service at any of the following addresses:
+You may contact this Service using any of the following channels:

 Servicio de Atención al Cliente

 - By emailing email@example.com.
 In this case, the complaint or claim raised must bear an electronic signature (Electronic Signature Act 59/2003, of 19 December).

 - In Branch, using the Form for complaints or claims (in Spanish) (PDF 159 KB.), available, except in Catalonia, any other format you wish to use, or the official claims sheet (in regions of Spain where we are required to provide them).

 The authority and scope of this service are duly defined in the Regulations for the defence of the client (in Spanish) (PDF 140 KB.) available.
 Complaints or claims must be resolved within a period of one month (consumers) or two months (non consumers).

 We can also provide you with forms for filing complaints and claims with the Services for claims to bodies supervising the Spanish financial system de los organismos supervisores del sistema financiero español